-Headlights ON - Rotating the switch on the left lever to the " २००६" position turns on the parking lights, taillights, instrument panel lights, side-marker lights, and rear license plate lights.
-Turning the switch to the "

-© "position turns on the headlights.
+Headlights - Turning the switch on the left lever to the 50% position turns on the parking lights, taillights, side marker lights, rear license plate lights and lights-on indicator.
+Turning the switch to the $\blacksquare D$ position turns on the headlights.
 If you leave the lights on with the ignition switch in ACCESSORY (I) or LOCK (0), you will hear a reminder chime when you open the driver's door.

-When the light switch is in either of these positions, the Lights On indicator comes on as a reminder.
+When the light switch is in either of these positions, the lights-on indicator comes on as a reminder.